Bank of America Corporate Political Contributions Policy Statement

 Trade Association Memberships

 Bank of America often shares interests with groups that advocate and shape public policy positions on issues that are important to the financial services industry and the global business community.
 We believe that we are better when we are connected to others as we work to bring about consensus and advocate for issues of importance to us and the communities we serve.
-Some of the organizations in which Bank of America is an active member and which received more than $25,000 in dues in 2013 are listed below.
+Some of the organizations in which Bank of America is an active member and which received more than $25,000 in dues are listed below.

 NATIONAL, REGIONAL, AND GLOBAL ORGANIZATIONS: